9 Things you Should Never Put Down Your Kitchen Sink

-This saying surprisingly does not apply to your home’s kitchen sink and what should go down there.
+Everything but the kitchen sink.
+Surprisingly, this saying does not apply to your home’s kitchen sink and what should and should not go down there.

 With garbage disposals obliterating the food scraps we throw down the drain, it’s very tempting to chuck just about anything down the sink without a second thought.
 But, there are certain items that should never venture down the kitchen drain.